 Solution

 You’ll minimize your risk of dealing with dishonest guests with a proper screening process.
 Accept bookings only from verified Airbnb guests, and do your homework.
-Check out reviews of your potential guest written by other hosts and search for additional info about them online; for example, look for their social media accounts.
+Check out reviews of your potential guests written by other hosts and search for additional info about them online; for example, look for their social media accounts.
 You should also avoid long-term rentals on Airbnb unless your guests sign a rental agreement that clearly states all the terms and conditions of the stay.

 Canceled bookings